Personal Injury Law

 How Does Harassment Differ From Other Forms of Discrimination?

 Harassment is conduct that is unwanted and inappropriate.
-Other forms of discrimination involve conduct that may be appropriate if carried out for non-discriminatory reasons.
 If you are unsure whether something you have experienced is harassment or discrimination, call the Bay Area harassment and discrimination attorney’s office of Spencer Young Law.

 Example 1: Marla’s supervisor calls her a “stupid bimbo” whenever she makes a mistake.
 This is an example of harassing conduct because there can be no legitimate reason for a supervisor to call someone an insulting name and doing so is not a regular part of a supervisor’s job.